Amanda Lee Koe is the fiction editor of Esquire Singapore and the editor of the

 She has guest-lectured at Goethe University, the University of Iowa and Bard Early College,

-initiated mentorship programmes for emerging writers and senior citizens in Singapore, and developed
+initiated mentorship programmes and workshops for emerging writers and senior citizens in Singapore,

-interdisciplinary projects for the National Arts Council, the National Library and the Asian Film Archive.
+and developed interdisciplinary projects for the National Library and the Asian Film Archive.

-Based between Singapore and New York, she is working on her first novel, an excerpt from which won the 2017
+Based in New York, where she is working on her first novel, an excerpt from which won the 2017

 sick to the ears from writing my own writing now but still wanting badly to write (just not my own writing) absorbed as 18th c opium eater by self-hypnotic sensation of typing, by small and humble act of sitting down to weigh and smell and venerate words, so doing tiny translation exercise of decade-old email exchange with jejune uyghur soccer player puppy lover and thinking that unlike my writing everything she says is completely thing-in-itself unpretentious

 ' to me you did not seem like the same person. when we first met you were very much an athlete, brave like one, the second time we met you were very much a woman, with a fondness for crying, not like an athlete at all. '